-The aim of this report was to assess the added benefit of dabrafenib and trametinib combination therapy compared with the appropriate comparator therapy (ACT) vemurafenib in adult patients with unresectable or metastatic melanoma with a rapidly accelerated fibrosarcoma - isoform B (serine/threonine-protein kinase B-Raf) (BRAF) V600 mutation.
-In its choice of the ACT, the company followed the G-BA's specification.
+The aim of this report was to assess the added benefit of trametinib compared with the appropriate comparator therapy (ACT) in adult patients with unresectable or metastatic melanoma with a BRAF V600 mutation.
+The drug is approved as monotherapy or in combination with dabrafenib.